tst-race/race-quickstart/README.md

 1. Ensure the phone is on the same LAN as your main computer (the phone will connect to a docker container running there).
 2. Plug the phone into the main computer and check that `adb devices` shows the device.
 3. Run these additional steps ___after___ `up` has finished.
 Several pop-up dialogs may appear asking for permissions: this is expected - RACE uses a managed OpenVPN app to connect to the docker network running on the host and automatically installs the RACE app.
 There is nothing malicious or persistent about what this process installs on the device but _in general_ you should use a dedicated development device and not your personal device for these kinds of activities.

+If you are NOT using an Android device, run `deployment remove` and then continue from [this page](no-android.md#first-deployment)

 ```
 deployment bridged android prepare --persona=race-client-00005